rng-guy/NFSMWBartender/README.txt

 ── ■ │ WHAT IS NFSMW Bartender? (v1.9.06) │ ■ ─────────────────────────────────────────────────────

 This .asi mod ADDS NEW CUSTOMISATION OPTIONS TO PURSUITS.
 These options come in two feature sets:
- • the "BASIC" feature set lets you change many otherwise hard-coded values of the game, and
+ • the "BASIC" FEATURE SET lets you change many otherwise hard-coded values of the game, and
- • the "ADVANCED" feature set lets you change cop-spawning behaviour and tables without limits.
+ • the "ADVANCED" FEATURE SET lets you change cop-spawning behaviour and tables without limits.

-This document also ANSWERS THESE QUESTIONS (in order):
+This document ANSWERS THESE QUESTIONS in detail:
  1) • What does Bartender's "Basic" feature set do?
  2) • What does Bartender's "Advanced" feature set do?
  3) • What should I know before I use Bartender?